Creating product names your customers end up falling in love with … seem impossible?

 Product naming exercises that create product names that sell

 Creating a product name is, well, a creative process!
 And as with any type of creativity, there are many different ways to get to the end results.

-The following is a simple process that lets you pull those creative, naming ideas out of your head and onto the paper.
+The following is a simple product naming exercise that lets you pull those creative, product name ideas out of your head and onto the paper.
 I love to turn the writing process into something practical and easy to apply.

 Create a table like the one below: